computationalAstroUAM/desiunit_hod_mocks/produce_ascii_files/boxes/README.md

 *allfofboxes.py* First attempt to create the boxes going line by line.
 It takes far too long.

 *check_fofboxes.py* Checks if all the 27 boxes were produced and make plots with the distribution of haloes.
+This can be run in the sciama queue, `qsub run.sh`